Area of zoo

 Aardvark threats

-Aardvarks are most at risk due to bush meat the trade and habitat loss, which is being made worse by caused by climate change.
+Aardvarks biggest challenges in the wild are the bush meat trade and habitat loss, which is being exacerbated by climate change.

 Get animals in your inbox